How To Build a CRUD App with React and RESTful APIs

 npm install express cors

-Step 3: Setting Up the Server
+Step 3: Setting Up Your Entry File

 // server.js